Graduate Admissions Criteria

 Evaluation of Foreign Educational Credentials

-If requested by the Office of Admissions, each foreign transcript must also be evaluated for equivalency to the US educational system for admission and transfer credit purposes.
+All international transcripts must be evaluated for equivalency to the US educational system for admission and transfer credit purposes.
 Evaluations are acceptable only from evaluation services recognized by the National Association of Credential Evaluation Services.
 Please request a course-by-course evaluation.

 Test of English as a Foreign Language (TOEFL) Scores